thegrumpys/odop/docs/design/SideBySideCompare.md

 * Improve utilization of screen real estate; better response to limitations of narrow screen formats

 Perhaps it is possible to use the Redux "immutable store" capability in order to have one side of the comparison "travel back in time" similar to an "UnDo" feature.
-For example, the left side of the display could present the current design (screen real estate limitations make make it necessary to suppress constraint and violation information).
+For example, the left side of the display could present the current design (screen real estate limitations may make it necessary to suppress constraint and violation information).
 The right side of the display could present a previous design from the current session.
 Perhaps it would be possible to have the user click on forward and back buttons that take the right window through the history of the current session.